 If you want to see more of the city, you’ll need to branch out on one of the side roads and head toward the Royal Palace.
 Walk west on Calle del Arenal.
 It’s one of the smaller roads heading west from the city centre.

 Fuel your trip with a churro at Chocolateria San Gines

 On your way to the Royal Palace, you’ll need to grab something to eat.
 A chocolate-dipped churro is a great way to start the day.

-The spot also known as Chocolate Café serves fresh churros, which are long thin strips of fried dough served with thick hot chocolate for dipping.
+The spot, also known as Chocolate Café, serves fresh churros, which are long thin strips of fried dough served with thick hot chocolate for dipping.
 They’re a staple of the region and of the best foods to try while visiting Madrid.

 When your stomach is full, continue your trek to the Royal Palace.
 Head south and turn right on Calle Mayor – it’s the first street that you’ll come to after leaving the café.

 Learn about Madrid with a guided tour of the Royal Palace

 If the churro doesn’t fill you up or you need some extra caffeine, you’ll pass at least a dozen more cafes during the ten-minute walk to the Royal Palace.

 Calle Mayor takes you directly to the courtyard surrounding the Royal Palace.
 It was built in the 18th century and is still used for state ceremonies.
 The palace s also open to the public and is one of the top attractions in Madrid.